 - 2011 Settlement $300,000.
 A man with a great family was stopped at a red light and was rear ended.
 He was was flown by helicopter to Prince George's Hospital Center but was likely killed at the scene.
 The case settled for the policy limits after an research revealed the at-fault driver had no personal assets that would warrant getting an excess verdict.
 Our law firm, Miller & Zois, handled this case.

 Hiring a Lawyer for Your Montgomery County Case

 Our lawyers handle a substantial number of our personal injury cases in Montgomery County, including Silver Spring, Bethesda, Germantown, Gaithersburg, Rockville, Olney, Wheaton and Burtonsville.
-If you have been injured in a car crash in or around Montgomery County, call us at 800-553-8082 or get a free online consultation.
+If you have been injured or a loved one has been killed by the negligence of someone else, call us at 800-553-8082 or get a free online consultation.